International Girls in ICT Day 2024: empowering girls to lead in the digital era

 You can't be what you can't see, and this is why role models are essential to improving the uptake of girls into computing from school and beyond.

-We spoke to one of our Computing Ambassadors, Tracy, about why she finds it so important to have more female role models in the wider tech field:
+We sat down with one of our Computing Ambassadors, Tracy, to discuss why she finds it so important to have more female role models in the wider tech field:

 "I feel strongly about introducing more women into tech and especially in leadership.
 They bring special areas of empathy and understanding and are excellent mentors."

-You can host a Computing Ambassador for various activities, such as establishing coding/STEM clubs, arranging workplace visits, and aiding student events.
+Schools can host a Computing Ambassador for various purposes, such as establishing coding or STEM clubs, arranging workplace visits, and supporting student events.
+Find out how to request an Ambassador here.

 Introduce real-life applications of computing

-Bringing computing to life is central to making the subject, and therefore long-term careers in technology, more appealing and engaging to girls.
+Bringing computing to life is central to making the subject—and therefore long-term careers in technology—more appealing to girls.
 Speaking to one of our I Belong Champions, Martin, he tells us why it is so valuable for girls to see the tangible opportunities that can emerge from the subject.

-Some ways that you can start to introduce engaging, real-life examples of computing include:
+Some enrichment activities that teachers can introduce to highlight engaging, real-life examples of computing include:

 Encourage your students into mentoring

-Peer-led mentoring programs in computer science can greatly enhance girls' enthusiasm, confidence, and achievements.
+Peer-led mentoring programs in computer science can greatly enhance girls' enthusiasm, confidence, and achievements in the subject.
 These initiatives foster communities and support networks, encourage STEM interests, and allow students to gain invaluable insights into the industries that are open to them.

 Our free national online mentoring scheme, in partnership with The Brightside Trust, is designed to help 13-19-year-olds explore their future career options.
-By chatting with trained and experienced STEM professionals, your students can:
+By talking to trained and experienced STEM professionals, students can:

 • ask for careers advice